 Security

-This page centralizes West Bottoms safety resources: how to report incidents, our monthly KCPD stats (with charts), downloadable crime & offense reports, the WatchKC camera registry, Security Committee details, and CPTED guidance to harden properties and public spaces.
+This page centralizes West Bottoms safety resources: how to report incidents, monthly crime data from both KCPD and KCKPD (with charts), downloadable reports, the WatchKC camera registry, Security Committee details, and CPTED guidance to harden properties and public spaces.

 See something?
 Say something.